 Along the western edge of the High Plains, east of the rugged landscapes that make up the Front Range of the Rocky Mountains, sits the city of Denver.
 Real estate in the Mile-High City, known for its one-mile elevation above sea level, has grown from a mining town during the Pike Peak Gold Rush, in the 1800s, to a vibrant urban center.
 Home to large corporations and a key trade point for the country, it's also filled with character, historical significance, and a rich arts and culture scene.

 Uncovering Denver Homes For Sale

 You'll find a wide array of Denver homes for sale on the market.
 Condos, lofts, and townhouses are wonderful options for smaller budgets or if you don't care to maintain a large property.
 On the other hand, the many single-family dwellings on the market might change your mind!
 You'll find heritage classics, modern homes with all the luxuries, and everything in between.
-Denver homes are affordable and, with such a great variety, you're sure to find the perfect place to call home.
+Denver homes are affordable, and with such a great variety, you will surely find the perfect place to call home.